Innovation and entrepreneurship: areas of expertise at Télécom Paris

-Télécom ParisTech, in partnership with businesses and with support from Fondation Mines-Télécom, contributes to three chairs related to the field of digital innovation. intégrer entités: the Digital Finance Chair, the I3F Chair, the Innovation and Regulation in Digital Services Chair and the Student Digital Entrepreneurship Chair (CENE).
+Télécom Paris, in partnership with businesses and with support from Fondation Mines-Télécom, contributes to a chair related to the field of digital innovation.

 LINCS – Internet of the future